 Public libraries benefit students of all ages.
 They help level the playing field by providing disadvantaged students with access to books and other resources that would otherwise be unavailable to them.

-Cross promotion between libraries and schools help get the word out to students and families.
+Cross promotion between libraries and schools helps get the word out to students and families.
 Both assigned reading and leisure reading help students grow as learners.
 The American Library Association has designed many school/public library cooperative programs.
+Research has consistently demonstrated the positive impact of school-public library partnerships.
+According to recent studies, programs like Nashville Public Library’s Limitless Libraries initiative have resulted in 33,000 checkouts and served 90,000 students, with 80% of teachers using these resources to support classroom instruction.

 Local Businesses